eProsima/all-docs/source/dds-suite/dds_suite.rst

 Docker Installation and Usage
 -----------------------------

-To run *eProsima Suite* container, Docker is required.
+To run *eProsima DDS Suite* container, Docker is required.
 From a terminal run

 .. code-block:: bash